gromacs/gromacs/docs/gmxapi/userguide/install.rst

 you can just source the :ref:`GMXRC <getting access to |Gromacs|>` (so that the Python package knows where to find |Gromacs|) and skip to the next section.
+Note that some |Gromacs| installations, such as in high-performance computing environments, may not install a :file:`GMXRC`, and may instead provide access to the |Gromacs|
+installation through a :command:`module load gromacs` or similar command.

-Otherwise, install a supported version of |Gromacs|.
+If necessary, install a supported version of |Gromacs|.
 When building |Gromacs| from source, be sure to configure cmake with the flag ``-DGMXAPI=ON`` (default).